Skip to main content

 This approach ensures that important diagnostic information is preserved even if the raw data must be dropped due to storage constraints.
 For more details on data replication, check out this data replication guide.

-Setting Up the Environment for Data Flow Example
+Setting Up the Environment to Store Vibration Sensor Data

 Before we dive into the code, let's set up our environment.
 We'll be using Docker to run ReductStore and Python for our client application.